FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 preventing it from losing steps at startup even at high rotation speeds.
 The default value is usually OK unless the stepper moves some heavy mass.

-> [!WARNING]
+> [!CAUTION]
-> Never disconnect a stepper from its driver when powered; this results in burning
+> Never disconnect a stepper from Stepstick when powered.
+Interrupting the
-> the A4988 chip.
+> current in its coils results in a voltage spike that may burn the driver chip.

 __Call signature:__